-Kiwanis is in a partnership with the Coastal Conservation Association of Georgia- Skidaway Island Chapter supporting the annual Kids Fishing Program.
-In 2011 we’ll be conducting our 16th annual Kids Fishing Derby Event on May 28th at The Kids Fishing Lagoon.
+Kiwanis is in a partnership with the Coastal Conservation Association of Georgia—Skidaway Island Chapter supporting the annual Kids Fishing Program.
+Each year, we support the Kids Fishing Derby Event, held on the last Saturday of May (rain day is Sunday) at The Kids Fishing Lagoon.
 We’re also tied-in with the Department of Natural Resources (DNR) Program to “Hook Kids on Fishing Not Drugs.”
-Last year’s derby drew 136 kids with over 1,600 participating over the years.
-The Derby is open to kids ages 3-15 years who are Landing’s residents and their guests, and as our special guests, kids from the Salvation Army, Bethesda Home for Boys, and Hunter Military Base are invited to join in the fun.
+In 2013, 119 kids caught at least one fish, and kids caught 615 bluegills, the most since the program began.
+Nearly 2,000 kids have participated one the years.
+The Derby is open to kids ages 3-15 years who are Landing’s residents and their guests, and as our special guests, kids from the Salvation Army, Bethesda Academy, and Hunter Military Base are invited to join in the fun.

 We believe our Kids Fishing Derby benefits the kids and our community.
 The kids learn a healthy outdoor activity, sportsmanship, spend quality time with adults and everyone has a great time.
 Each year many of our volunteers comment, “I had as much fun as the kids.”

-In the past few years some 10-12 Kiwanis Club members volunteered as referees during the Derby.
+In the past few years some 10-20 Kiwanis Club members volunteered as referees during the Derby.
 As referees, we help the kids record their catches and assist those needing help in landing and releasing the fish.
-This will be the 8th year of having an organized group of high school students participate as “Fishing Buddy/Coaches.”
+2013 was our 10th year of having an organized group of high-school students and adults participate as “Fishing Buddy/Coaches.”
 The Fishing Buddies enjoy giving back their love of fishing to younger kids who don’t have their own equipment or need a little extra help.